Listen to: "What Does It Mean to Be HITRUST CSF Certified?"

 On-Going Improvement and Updates

-Using the PRISMA-based maturity model, the HITRUST approach to evaluating control maturity also encourages continual improvement for the cybersecurity program.
+Using the maturity model, the HITRUST approach to evaluating control maturity also encourages continual improvement for the cybersecurity program.
 Each level of the model builds upon the previous one; in this way, the organization works to increase control effectiveness over time.

 Plus, HITRUST CSF® requirements for certification are constantly evolving in order to keep organizations compliant with the latest regulations.
 Updates and new versions are also released to help account for changes in technologies and vulnerabilities.